yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 ## Launch an instance to run Docker commands using play-with-docker(PWD)

-You need [DockerHub](https://hub.docker.com/) credentials to work with PWD. <a href="http://labs.play-with-docker.com/" target="_blank"> Within PWD webpage,</a> create a session for this tutorial.
-Click on **+ add new instance** and a terminal like instance should be generated on the right.
+You need [DockerHub](https://hub.docker.com/) credentials to work with PWD. <a href="http://labs.play-with-docker.com/" target="_blank">In PWD webpage,</a> create a session for this tutorial.
+Click on **+ add new instance** on left side panel and then a terminal like instance should be generated on the right.

 ## Spin up a hello-world Container